WYOMING - HOSPITAL MANDATORY REPORTING GUIDE

 Deadline: Immediately.

-Destination: DFS or law enforcement.
+Destination: Department of Family Services (DFS) or law enforcement.

 Citation: Wyo.
 Stat. § 14-3-205.